eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

     });
     ```

-  ### OGG Metadata
+  ### Ogg Metadata

-  * OGG (Vorbis Comment) metadata, if available, usually offers more detail than ICY metadata.
+  * Ogg (Vorbis Comment) metadata, if available, usually offers more detail than ICY metadata.

     ```javascript
     const icecastReader = new IcecastMetadataReader({